Edgenesis/shifu.dev/docs/references/api/deviceshifu-configmap.md

 `DeviceShifuInstructionSettings` refers to the settings related to Instructions in ***deviceShifu***.

 - **defaultTimeoutSeconds** (int)
-  indicates the default timeout period (in seconds) for all Instructions.
+  default timeout period (in seconds) for all Instructions.
 If not set, the default value is 3 seconds

 ## DeviceShifuTelemetries